 Research proposals selected for funding from non-Federal researchers will be funded through a project grant or cooperative agreement.
-Research proposals selected for funding from non-NOAA Federal applicants will be funded through an interagency transfer, provided legal authority exists for the Federal applicant to receive funds from another agency and NOAA applicants will be funded through an intra agency transfer .
+Research proposals selected for funding from non-NOAA Federal applicants will be funded through an interagency transfer, provided legal authority exists for the Federal applicant to receive funds from another agency.
 PLEASE NOTE: Before non-NOAA Federal applicants may be funded, they must demonstrate that they have legal authority to receive funds from another Federal agency in excess of their appropriation.
 Because this announcement is not proposing to procure goods or services from the applicants, the Economy Act (31 U.S.C. section 1535) is not an appropriate basis.
 Support may be solely through NCCOS/CSCOR or partnered with other Federal offices and agencies.